microsoft/icecaps/README.md

 Finally, `examples/data_processing_example.py` gives an example of how to convert a raw text dataset to TFRecord files, which Icecaps uses to feed its data pipelines during training.

+We plan to publish more tutorials on other kinds of conversational scenarios in the future.

 ## Pre-Trained Systems